-Mediation is a process by which the mediator, acting as a neutral third party, helps guide the parties and attorneys to a settlement of the case.
-Our mediators are knowledgeable and experienced in Family Law matters and provide legal information so the parties can make informed decisions about their divorce.
+Mediation is a process by which the mediator, acting as a neutral third party, helps guide the parties to a settlement of the case.
+Our attorneys are skilled mediators who are knowledgeable and experienced in Family Law matters.
+During mediation, they provide legal information so the parties can make informed decisions about their divorce.
 The mediator does not represent either party, does not give legal advice to either party, and does not “decide” the case.

-Mediation is a good option for divorcing parties who want to reach an agreement in a private and non-adversarial setting.
-Mediation can help the parties save time and money, avoid litigation, and create a respectful relationship going forward.
+Mediation is an excellent option for divorcing parties who want to reach an agreement in a private and non-adversarial setting.
+Mediation can help the parties save time and money, avoid Court, and foster a respectful relationship going forward.

 Start-to-Finish with Parties Only